foonly/foondot/README.md

 # Foondot

 Foondot is a utility that manages symlinks from a local repository, linking files and folders according to a configuration file.
 Foondot doesn't handle any of the syncing of the repository.
 That can be handled by git or a utility like syncthing or dropbox.
-It is written in Go and thus statically linked, requiring no special dependencies.
+It is written in Go and statically linked, requiring no special dependencies.

 ## Configuration